-In June of 1994, the Board of Supervisors adopted a conceptual framework of goals and objectives for the Off-Channel Mining Plan (OCMP) and Cache Creek Resources Management Plan (CCRMP).
-A work schedule was also approved, describing four primary tasks: (1) adoption of a resource management plan to protect and restore the creek; (2) adoption of an off-channel mining plan and implementing ordinances; (3) processing of long-term off-channel mining and reclamation applications; and (4) processing of temporary off-channel mining and reclamation applications to allow operations to continue while the necessary plans are being developed.
+In June of 1994, the Board of Supervisors adopted a conceptual framework of goals and objectives for the Off-Channel Mining Plan (OCMP) and Cache Creek Resources Management Plan (CCRMP)1.
+A work schedule was also approved by the Board, describing four primary tasks: (1) adoption of a resource management plan to protect and restore the creek; (2) adoption of an off-channel mining plan and implementing ordinances; (3) processing of long-term off-channel mining and reclamation applications; and (4) processing of temporary off-channel mining and reclamation applications to allow operations to continue while the necessary plans are being developed.

-In addition to adopting the conceptual framework, the Board also directed the preparation of the "Technical Studies and Recommendations for the Lower Cache Creek Resource Management Plan" (Technical Studies).
-The Technical Studies provide baseline and historical information about the streamway fluvial morphology, groundwater resources, and riparian habitat, so that an accurate assessment can be made of the creek's present condition.
+In addition to adopting the conceptual framework, the Board also directed the preparation of the "Technical Studies and Recommendations for the Lower Cache Creek Resource Management Plan" (1995 Technical Studies).
+The 1995 Technical Studies provide baseline and historical information about the streamway fluvial morphology, groundwater resources, and riparian habitat, so that an accurate assessment couldcan be made of the creek's present condition and appropriate management strategies.
 Constraints and opportunities for activities such as mining, flood control, channel stabilization, groundwater management, and habitat restoration were also identified in the report.
-The Technical Studies include an extensive list of recommendations on improving the natural resources of Cache Creek.
-On October 24, 1995, the Board of Supervisors accepted the Technical Studies and directed staff to utilize them as the basis for preparing both the OCMP and the CCRMP.
+The 1995 Technical Studies include an extensive list of recommendations on improving the natural resources of Cache Creek.
+On October 24, 1995, the Board of Supervisors accepted the 1995 Technical Studies and directed staff to utilize them as the basis for preparing both the OCMP and the CCRMP.